“SUMMER OF lOVE”

 “All right then.
 You’ve no worries, Samantha.
 I have my ways of setting things right.”

 He raised his arm and turned his palm to her, “Will you trust me?”

 Martin imagined his arms about her.
 But this wasn’t the time.
 He’d wait to determine how fate would intervene.
 Today he had learned more, and the intimacy of her touch moved him.
-He’d coveted to taste her lips, and if she wasn’t completely offended he might have gained her trust and some hope.
+He’d coveted to taste her lips, and if she wasn’t offended, he might have gained her trust and some hope.
 With Nathaniel out of the picture he at least had her to himself this one precious afternoon.

-He was counting on the fact that Nathaniel hadn’t been entirely honest with Sam.
+He was counting on the fact that Nathaniel hadn’t been honest with Sam.
 He’d granted Nathaniel his leave for two reasons.
 One was convenience.
 The second, not so much.
 He’d gambled that Nathaniel’s betrothal party would cement him on the East Coast where if he were sincere it was a good reason to marry and stay there with his bride.

 Martin admitted to himself the risk was fifty-fifty and that he had immediate competition for Samantha’s love.
-He wondered if Nathaniel had needed an excuse to end his betrothal in which case there were no immediate answers other than, God forbid, he was actually in love with Sam.
+He wondered if Nathaniel had needed an excuse to end his betrothal in which case there were no immediate answers other than, God forbid, he was in love with Sam.
 In that case, it would depend upon Sam’s feelings for Nathaniel.

-Most importantly he could now get rid of Levin with a clear conscious but wondered if he would need more ammunition.
+Most importantly, he could now get rid of Levin with a clear conscious but wondered if he would need more ammunition.
 He couldn’t ask Sam for details now.
 She had already suffered too much.